 Fold and Iron:

-Next you want to lay your fabric pattern side down on the iron board.
-You want to fold the ends of the length side of fabric between 1/4 inch to 1/2 inch and iron it down.
+Next, you want to lay your fabric pattern side down on the iron board.
+You want to fold the ends of the long side of fabric between 1/4 inch to 1/2 inch and iron it down.
 Then you want to fold it again about 1/4 inch to 1/2 inch and iron it.
 This will result in a double folded hem and will change the total length from 54″ to about 53″.

 Hem Length Sides:

-On the pattern side stitch about 1/4 inch or less from the edge on both sides you just ironed down to hem.
+On the pattern side of the fabric, stitch about 1/4 inch or less from the edge on both sides you just ironed down to the hem.
 I like to set up my stitching length on my machine to 2.5 so I get more stitches in.
 I also use a walking foot for my sewing machine so that the fabric doesn’t shift while I sew.
 You do not need a walking foot for your machine but it does make it easier.

 Fold and Pin:

-Lay your fabric down pattern side up length wise.
+Lay your fabric down pattern side up lengthwise.
 Fold the right side to about 12″ toward the middle.
 Then fold the left side over the side you just folded overlapping it about 3 to 4″.
 You might have to adjust both sides a little bit to make sure it measures 24″ long.
-Next pin or clip the open seams.
+Next, pin or clip the open seams.